lah7/Ambiant-MATE-Colours/README.md

 ![Screenshot of the 3 themes using custom colours](.github/readme/screenshot@2x.jpg)

-This project generates colour variants for:
+This project generates colour variants for the [Ambiant-MATE] family, including:

-* Ambiant-MATE
 * Ambiant-MATE-Dark
 * Radiant-MATE

+## Status

+Like [Ambiant-MATE], this theme is not actively maintained and relies on community contributions.

+The theme will be continued to be packaged for new Ubuntu releases.

 ## Colours